On the effects of biased quantum random numbers on the initialization of artificial neural networks: Biased QRNG

 \subsubsection{Randomness}

-Although quantum events intrinsically exhibit a truly random behavior, the output from our B-QRNG is the result of a complex physical experiment behind a technically sophisticated pipeline that appears as a black box to us and it can therefore not be assumed with certainty that its outcomes are indeed statistically independent.
+Although quantum events intrinsically exhibit a truly random behavior, the output of our B-QRNG is the result of a complex physical experiment behind a technically sophisticated pipeline that appears as a black box to us and it can therefore not be assumed with certainty that its outcomes are indeed statistically independent.
 To examine this issue in more detail, we briefly study the randomness of the resulting bit string in the following.
 For this purpose, we make use of the Wald–Wolfowitz runs test \citep{wald1940}, which can be used to test the null hypothesis that elements of a binary sequence are mutually independent.
 We perform a corresponding test on the measured bit string from the $n$th qubit $\mathbf{b}_n$, \cref{eqn:b}, and denote the resulting p-value as $p^{\mathrm{r}}_n$.
 The null hypothesis has to be rejected if this probability does not exceed the significance level, which we choose as $\alpha = \num{0.05}$.
 The test results are shown in \cref{fig:bitstatsruns}.
 We find that the bit strings from almost all qubits pass the test and can therefore be considered random in the sense of the test criteria.
 However, the bit strings from five qubits fail the test, which implies non-randomness.
 We also perform a test on the total bit string $\mathbf{B}$, which yields the p-value $p^{\mathrm{r}} \approx \num{0.0000} < \alpha$ such that the test also fails for the entire sequence of random numbers.
 Summarized, we find that the reliability of the generated quantum random numbers is questionable.
 A typical binary random sequence from a PRNG of the same length as $\mathbf{B}$ can be expected to pass the Wald–Wolfowitz runs test.
 However, within the scope of this work, the reason for this observation cannot be further investigated and we accept it as an integral part of our naive approach to the B-QRNG.
-A more detailed study of the properties of our setup (applied to a different quantum hardware) can be found in \citet{kentaro2021}, which contains similar observations.
+Further work regarding the properties of our setup (applied to a different quantum hardware) can be found in \citet{tamura2020,shikano2020,tamura2021}, which contain similar observations.
+A lack of reliability is not surprising considering the fact that we have not aimed for a certified random number generation and our setup is motivated by a strongly idealized model of quantum gate computers, as already mentioned above.